 - What’s the benefit in fixing this problem?
 (In the above example, we would grow more precise, and thus, statistically more profitable.
-We produce higher quality work outputs since we’ve hired individuals who chose their words more carefully and that meticulousness has transcended into the work.
-Additionally, we manage the spread of miscommunication more effectively, a must in a large organization, all while making the world a better place.)
+We would produce higher quality work outputs since we’ve hired individuals who chose their words more carefully, and that meticulousness transcends into the work.
+Additionally, we manage the spread of miscommunication more effectively, a must in a large organization, all while making the world a better, more diverse, place.)

 I intentionally use “could we be,” instead of “are we,” in the first question because it is easy to assume you are immune from this issue.
 The question is designed to push you to reflect on possibilities—to observe “what is” rather than what you assume is true.

 So, how would I go about hiring if I were you?

 There are some excellent recruiting firms out there that are more than capable of researching and sourcing to identify pools of potential candidates.
 And you should absolutely hire them to help with this.
 They have the tools and resources.
 I am happy to provide assistance with this, should you need it.

 But the problem, as discussed, is not getting to the pools of candidates.
 Rather, the problem is wearing the right lens, both to identify the right pools, and to select the right candidate.
 Minimizing the margin of error is dictated by how well you define your own requirements, and the best people to perform the following exercise are those with the knowledge—the people the new hire will work with, will work for, will supervise, and equally important, if not more so, the domain experts (individuals who are exceptional at the craft you are hiring for).

 Before I move on, let me say that determining whether personalities, abilities, and skills will complement and supplement the personalities, abilities, and skills of the actual people who are doing the work is no small feat, but here is a detailed task list to help you do that.

 How to Hire Tactfully